Ganeshkollatii98/Budget-Web-App/README.md

 # Budget-Web-App
-This website is used calculate budget of over income and expence
+This website is used calculate budget of our income and expence and this is static website